erinknight242/M204-language-extension/README.md

 ## Requirements

 - [VS Code](https://code.visualstudio.com/) installed
-- M204 procedures saved in .txt forma
+- M204 procedures saved in .txt format

-## Install your extension
+## Install the extension

-- To start using the extension with Visual Studio Code, download this repo, copy it into your `<user home>/.vscode/extensions` folder and restart VS Code.
+- This extension is not yet published on the marketplace, so to start using the extension with Visual Studio Code: download this repo, copy it into your `<user home>/.vscode/extensions` folder and restart VS Code.

 ## Local Development